jamcgee/jamcgee.github.io/content/article/2024-10-08-ethernet-intro.md

 **Note:** The example C implementation is focused on algorithmic clarity, not performance, and largely models how it will be approached in HDL.
 The lookup tables common in software implementations are not characteristic of hardware implementations.
 Many HDL examples of <abbr>CRC</abbr> in the wild have the XOR tree explicitly spelled out.
-This is unnecessary as all modern synthesis engines can handle the loop unrolling and logic folding without issue.
+This is unnecessary as modern synthesis engines can handle the loop unrolling and logic folding without issue.

 ### Extension (Clause 3.2.10)